tatuas/AndroidHttpPost/README.md

 AndroidHttpRequest
 ========================

-This is an android http request sample class.
+This is an android http request class.